tetrjs/tetr.js/README.md

 ### Event

-A good expelentation is in the unoffical documentation for TETR.IO.
+A good explanation is in the unofficial documentation for TETR.IO.
 This can be found [here](https://github.com/Poyo-SSB/tetrio-bot-docs#pages)

 ## Technologies